 Loyalty schemes are also an easy way to obtain contact information from passengers.
 If they give consent, you can send them promotions and other marketing material to further persuade them to travel with your service again.

-These loyalty schemes can be integrated with other services, such as your WiFi provision, to maximise passenger engagement.
+These loyalty schemes can be integrated with other services, such as your passenger WiFi provision, to maximise passenger engagement.

 4. Station Design